claranet/terraform-signalfx-detectors/docs/usage.md

 Now you have a ready dev env you can run `make` commands or directly use the underlying [scripts](./scripts.md) or even some tools available in the container like `doctoc` or `j2`.

+Here are useful `make` commands for development purpose:

+- `stack` to generate a usable stack with all detectors imported in `examples/stack`.
+- `clean` to clean directory and git diff related to `make stack`.

 ## Stack

 To bootstrap a new stack usable for your project with all modules pre-imported and configured,